Monday Reflections: That lives in us

 a Muslim mystic who lived in Turkey during the 13th century

-In this last week before Lent, I hare a poem by Rumi with you.
+In this Monday before Lent, I have a poem by Rumi to share with you.
 Rumi was a Muslim mystic who lived in Turkey in the 13th century.
 His poems are about the primacy of love.
 This love extends from the Eternal to the stranger that stands next to us.
 This poem is an invitation to help lift one another, because as we do so, we are also lifting the world.
 This poem has been translated by Farideh Azodi Davidson.

 If you put your hands on this oar with me,